brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 There are two programmatic issues with this proposal that we are aware of:

 1. Inadvertently referencing a shadowing member of a derived object in a base class `this`-annotated member function.
-There are some use cases where we would want to do this on purposes (see [crtp](#crtp)), but for other use-cases the programmer will have to be aware of potential issues and defend against them in a somewhat verobse way.
+There are some use cases where we would want to do this on purpose (see [crtp](#crtp)), but for other use-cases the programmer will have to be aware of potential issues and defend against them in a somewhat verbose way.

 2. Because there is no way to _just_ deduce `const` vs non-`const`, the only way to deduce the value category would be to take a forwarding reference.
 This means that potentially we create four instantiations when only two would be minimally necessary to solve the problem.
 But deferring to a templated implementation is an acceptable option and has been improved by no longer requiring casts.
 We believe that the problem is minimal.